rbaset5/twitter-sentiment-prediction/README.md

 Once the text of a tweet is received, we want to create a model that predicts if the message is negative or positive so that we can automatically distinguish between high and low priority messages and delegate accordingly.

 Before we train a model, we need to perform pre-processing on the text and feature engineer
-said data to properly feed to our ML model for interpretation.
+Said data to properly feed to our ML model for interpretation.
 A later section explains the process taken in fuller detail.

 ## Data

-The data was scraped by CrowdFlower (now Figure Eight, a ML company) which includes all tweets and it's corresponding messages addressed at US airlines in February, 2015.
-Human contributors then categorised each tweet according to the sentiment (positive, negative) from a crowsource marketplace.
+The data was scraped by CrowdFlower (now Figure Eight, a ML company) which includes all tweets and its corresponding messages addressed at US airlines in February, 2015.
+Human contributors then categorized each tweet according to the sentiment (positive, negative) from a crowdsource marketplace.
 The dataset is hosted on Kaggle, https://www.kaggle.com/crowdflower/twitter-airline-sentiment.

 ## EDA